briandunn/dbcode/README.md

 #### Production

-1. Check most recent modification time of db/code files
+1. Calculate digest of db/code hunk

-2. Using that timestamp, look for a schema by that name
+2. Using that digest, look for a schema by that name

 3. if the schema exists, set the connection's search path to use it first.